mantisbt-plugins/Userdata/README.md

 - Start Mantis as administrator
 - Select manage
 - Select manage Plugins
-- Select Install behind Userdata 2.20
+- Select Install behind Userdata 2.30
 - Once installed, click on the plugin-name for further configuration.

 ## Configuration

 - userdata_show_inline		=	ON	// Should we show userdata inline when viewing an issue or not
 - userdata_show_account		=	ON 	// Should we show userdata on the My Account page or not
 - userdata_show_user		=	ON	// Should we show userdata on the View_user page or not
 - userdata_show_empty		=	OFF	// Should we show userdata without content or not
 - userdata_self_maintain	=	OFF 	// Should we allow users to maintain their data or not

+## Import data option

+You can import data for users from the config page.
+Please the provided csv file in the docs directory.
+Mke sure that the topline contains a general fieldname.
+In case you defined 9 fields, topline consists of 10 columns with a title (order the values by the sequence provided in the config).
+First column must contain the username.
+Please set the correct column separator	, select your file and click on "import".
+That is all.

 ## Support

 File bug reports and submit questions on the